steunix/passweaver-api/docs/index.md

 User passwords are hashed using bcrypt algorythm.

-Items are encrypted at rest in the database using AES-GCM, using a master key that is read from the file defined in `master_key_file` config entry: there is no other way to get the master key and this is fully intentional, in order to leave the responsability of safely keeping your master key secret completely **up to you**.
+Items are encrypted in the database using AES-GCM, using a master key that is read from the file defined in `master_key_file` config entry.

-**WARNING**: as with any other software using asymmetric encryption, if you loose your master key you're **completely screwed** and there is no way to recover encrypted data.
-So be sure you keep your master key safe and *properly backed up*.
+**WARNING**: as with any other software using symmetric encryption, if you loose your master key you're **completely screwed** and there is no way to recover encrypted data.
+So be sure to keep your master key safe and *properly backed up*.

 ## Operations log